The Fight at Jericho Mill

 Both sides then made a blundering series of decisions that would lead to battle.
 By 4:15pm, two of Warren's divisions had crossed the river, with a pontoon bridge soon to be completed.
 The next division crossed and camped.
 On the Confederate side, Hill believed the crossing a cavalry feint, but dispatched General Cadmus Wilcox's division.

 Learning of a possible enemy advance, the Federals of General Lysander Cutler's division marched to the front, some carrying coffee pots and half-cooked meals on their bayonets.
-An onciming rush of cows, pigs, and other animals first alerted the Federals to the danger ahead.
+An oncoming rush of cows, pigs, and other animals first alerted the Federals to the danger ahead.
 Before Cutler's men could deploy, General Edward Thomas's Georgia brigade appeared, their commander "[hallooing] as if on a fox chase."
 The Confederates struck the famous Iron Brigade, sending the veterans hurrying for the safety of the pontoon bridge.
 The rout caused one to later quip that it was the "I run" Brigade.
 At the same time, the lead regiments from Thomas's brigade broke for the rear as well, also surprised by the Federal infantry.
 The battle began with the unusual scene of both sides running in opposite directions.

 Confederates soon pushed into the gap opened by Cutler's retreat.
 The reached the Union rear, threatening to cut off the Fifth Corps from their pontoon bridge.
 Twelve Napoleon cannon under Union Colonel Charles S. Wainwright raced through the sea of retreating Federal infantry and went into battery, opening fire as soon as they unlimbered.
 The roar of massed canister tore into the Confederate ranks, driving the Southerners into the cover of a ravine.
 In response, the veteran Confederate infantrymen began to pick off the Union cannoneers.

 At this critical moment, the 83rd Pennsylvania appeared on the Confederate flank held by the 1st South Carolina.
-Both units tried to deploy quickly to face each other, but the Pennsylvanians struck first, dirving and and capturing Colonel Brown.
+Both units tried to deploy quickly to face each other, but the Pennsylvanians struck first, driving and and capturing Colonel Brown.
 The Confederate line fell back, while Warren's Fifth Corps celebrated victory.

 The following day, Gen. Robert E. Lee issued A.P.
 Hill perhaps his strongest rebuke of the war.
 "General Hill, why did you let those people cross here?" he said.
-"Why didn't you throw your whole force on them and drive them back as jackson would have done?"
+"Why didn't you throw your whole force on them and drive them back as Jackson would have done?"
 Hill had no answer.
 With night ending the conflict, Lee's North Anna River line was breached.

 This content appears as part of the Civil War Trust's Overland Campaign Battle App®.
 To learn more about our Battle App guides, please visit www.civilwar.org/battleapps »